Today’s blog post is for all the parents who want to succeed in parenting.

 3. Teach them to have emotional intelligence

 Emotional intelligence is learned in our homes.
-Currently, it has been proven that a person’s success lies in his/her emotional intelligence and not just in the intelligence quotient.
-Emotionally intelligent parents teach their children to handle their emotions since a very young age.
-They do this task by emulating a correct management of emotions and taking advantage of every opportunity possible to help the child identify the emotion he/she is experiencing so he/she can be able to manage it correctly.
+It has been proven that a person’s success lies in his/her emotional intelligence and not just in the intelligence quotient.
+Emotionally intelligent parents teach their children to handle their emotions from a very young age.
+They do this by demonstrating correct management of emotions and taking advantage of every opportunity possible to help the child identify the emotion he/she is experiencing so he/she can manage it correctly.

 4. Teach them how to love

-If you have heard about the five languages of love, then, try to speak the same love language your child speaks: express affirmative words, share quality time, give physical touch the importance that it has, give him/her gifts and be helpful.
+If you have heard about the five love languages, try to speak the same love language your child speaks: express affirmative words, share quality time, give physical touch the importance that it has, give him/her gifts, and be helpful.
 This way your child will understand you love him/her and will express love to others.

 5. Be aware of your own needs and limitations as a parent

-Dr. Greene suggests that parents must begin by identifying the challenges their children face.
-There is a term, “lagged skills”, that are those skills that make difficult for children to adapt to the daily challenges in life at a cognitive level.
-Identifying when the child finds things difficult may help parents begin to understand why they behave the way they do.
+Dr. Greene suggests that parents begin by identifying the challenges their children face.
+There is a term, “lagged skills,” which refers to the skills that make it difficult for children to adapt to challenges in life at a cognitive level.
+Identifying when the child finds things difficult may help parents understand why they behave the way they do.
 Besides, it will help them understand that the child cannot do it in a different way until he/she receives help in order to grow in these lagged skills.

-Several researches performed in the last 40 or 50 years tell us that children who defy good behaviors lack of important skills, especially flexibility/adaptability, tolerance to frustration and problem solving.
-This is why they explode or display defying behaviors when certain situations demand those skills.
+Several studies performed in the last 40 or 50 years tell us that children who defy good behaviors lack important skills, especially flexibility/adaptability, tolerance to frustration, and problem solving.
+This is why they explode or display defiant behaviors when certain situations demand those skills.
 A wise parent works very hard to help his/her children overcome those limitations.

 7. Solve problems with your children in a collaborative way

-My desire as a parent is reflected in this prayer I read a while ago and that I want to share with you:
+My desire as a parent is reflected in this prayer I read a while ago and I want to share it with you: